 Coins from The Royal Australian Mint are certified for their quality.
 It was the first mint worldwide to earn accreditation to International Quality Standards ISO 9001.
 Its commitment to excellence continues in The Royal Australian Mint’s constant investment in adapting the latest technology and techniques to coinage quality.

-KJC has almost 25 years of experience offering the best collectable coins and bullion coin investment opportunities from Australia to buyers around the world.
-We are your one-stop shopping for purchasing bullion gold coins from trusted sources in the Commonwealth.
+KJC has over 25 years of experience offering the best collectable coins and bullion coin investment opportunities from Australia to buyers around the world.
+We are your one-stop shop for purchasing bullion gold coins from trusted sources in the Commonwealth.

 Reach out today to ask about investing in bullion coins or expanding your coin collection.